jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Deep Learning Setup.md

 We are done with our Nvidia driver installation and we also can switch between Intel and Nvidia Graphics which will help with saving the battery

 ## Installation of CUDA-8.0 and verification
-Now switch to Nvidia Graphics and download the run file.
-In my case I have downloaded ```cuda_8.0.61_375.26_linux.run``` file because previous ones need a below 4.9 gcc compiler but when it comes to 16.04 by defualt it installs gcc-5.0 and the installation of Caffe requires a gcc-5 compiler to work ( portbuf).
-After downloading go to the specific folder and then
+Now, switch to Nvidia Graphics and download the run file.
+In my case, I have downloaded ```cuda_8.0.61_375.26_linux.run``` file because, previous ones need a below 4.9 gcc compiler but when it comes to 16.04 by defualt it installs gcc-5.0.
+The installation of Caffe requires a gcc-5 compiler to work (portbuf).
+After downloading, go to the specific folder and then enter

 ```sh
 chmod 755 cuda_8.0.61_375.26_linux.run
 sudo ./cuda_8.0.61_375.26_linux.run
 ```

-Enter no when asked to install Nvidia driver and rest all can be entered as Yes.
+Enter 'no' when asked to install Nvidia driver and rest all can be entered as "yes".
 Don't worry if it shows something like this

 ```sh